-If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+If in exceptional circumstances the DSL or their deputies, are not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).

 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or Portsmouth MASH.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or Portsmouth MASH although it is important to note that the individuals consent is needed for Channel support to be provided.